KittyGiraudel/site/_posts/2020-01-13-lets-talk-about-your-resume.md

 What is important is that it looks clean, tidy and properly structured.
 The hierarchy of information needs to stand out (often helped by breathing space), and it should be inviting—which means it shouldn’t be 10 pages long, one or 2 pages at most is good.
 When I open the resume for the first time, I should say “Ah!” not “Oooh…”.

 Be careful with typos.
 Similarly, be weary with consistency.
-If you are going to write “front-end” with an hyphen, or “React.js” (although this is no longer correct), do so all the way through.
+If you are going to write “frontend” with an hyphen, or “React.js” (although this is no longer correct), do so all the way through.
 Pay attention to capitalisation: it’s “JavaScript”, not “javascript”; [“Sass”, not “SASS”](https://sassnotsass.com/); “git” not “GIT”, and so on.
 Along the same line, pay attention to the punctuation: if you end a sentence with a fullstop, do the same for all the others sentences.

 All of this may sound silly, although what you want to avoid is to have these things distracting from the actual content.
 Every typo, every inconsistency, every minor mistake, every design glitch is something that catches the eye when it should not.
 And for a reviewer as nitpicky as I am, that’s not ideal.